jdlib/JDBX/UserGuide.md

-    q.row().col().getString();    // returns the value of the first column as String q.row().col(3)...             // returns a builder to retrieve a value of the third column q.row().col(3).getInteger();  // returns the value of the third column as Integer q.row().col("sort")...;       // returns a builder to retrieve a value of the "sort" column
+    q.row().col().getString();    // returns the value of the first column as String q.row().col(3)...             // returns a builder to retrieve a value of the third column q.row().col(3).getInteger();  // returns the value of the third column as Integer q.row().col("sort")...        // returns a builder to retrieve a value of the "sort" column
     q.row().col("sort").getInt(); // returns the value of "sort" column as int q.row().cols();               // returns the value of all columns, as Object[] q.row().cols(1,3,7);          // returns the value of columns 1,3,7, as Object[] q.row().map();                // returns a Map<String,Object> mapping column name to value q.row().value(City::read);    // returns the value returned by the reader function

+Note that the SQL query is actually run in the terminal operation of the builder chain.

 If the result is empty, all the examples above will return a null value (or a default value for primitive terminals like `getInt()`).
 If you want rule out this case use `.row().required().`